ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 9 June 2026
+{: #9-june-2026}

+### For all version dates
+{: #9-june-2026-all-version-dates}

+**Snapshot consistency group support for second generation storage.** You can now [create a snapshot consistency group](/apidocs/vpc/latest#create-snapshot-consistency-group) for block storage volumes with a `storage_generation` value of `2`.
+This includes both on‑demand and backup policy driven snapshot consistency groups.
+Previously, this capability was available only for volumes with a `storage_generation` value of `1`.
+For more information, see [Managing block storage multi-volume snapshots](/docs/vpc?topic=vpc-snapshots-vpc-manage-consistency-groups&interface=api).

 ## 2 June 2026
 {: #2-june-2026}